How urban planners are shaping the future of cities

 Within Melbourne, there is a proposal to build bicycle highways or elevated bike lanes through the Melbourne CBD to facilitate active commuter transport from the suburbs to the city centre.
 This would also reduce carbon emissions caused by intensive travel by fuel-powered vehicles to and from the CBD.

-A final example of change is the development of subterranean or “‘iceberg”’ housing developments.
-Given the shortage of land in cities and the restrictions on building up, a number of people are increasingly opting to build down up to three floors under their existing house.
+A final example of change is the development of subterranean or “iceberg” housing developments.
+Given the shortage of land in cities and the restrictions on building up, a number of people are opting to build down as much as three floors below their existing house.
 While it could offer a solution to the urban squeeze, the move has raised concerns about the potential impact on fragile water tables and surrounding homes.